-Water soluble fraction of ethanolic extract of fruits of Nyctanthes arbor-tristis Linn (NATEF) was pharmacologically validated for its analgesic properties in experimental animals using various models such as Tail flick latent period, Hot plate reaction in mice and Acetic acid induced writhing response in mice for analgesic activity.
-Extract was given orally at two different dose levels (250 and 500 mg/kg) once daily for three consecutive days, while Pentazocine (10 mg/kg) and Aspirin (25 mg/kg) were administered as positive control.
-Studies have shown that the fruit extract have activity to prevent pains in the rodents respectively.
+Water soluble fraction of ethanolic extract of flowers of Nyctanthes arbor-tristis Linn (NAT flower extract) was pharmacologically investigated for its analgesic potential in experimental models such as Tail flick latent period, Hot plate reaction in mice and Acetic acid induced writhing response in mice for analgesic activity.
+Extract was given orally at two different dose levels (250 and 500 mg/kg) once daily for three consecutive days, while Pentazocine (10 mg/kg, i.p.) and aspirin (25 mg/kg, i.p.) were administered respectively as positive control.
+Studies revealed that the flower extract have activity to prevent pains in the rodents.
 The analgesic effect was dose dependent and found to be statistically significant as compared to the control.